Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/technical-notes.md

 - hidden encoded text
 - visible positioned graphics

-## I. Multiple rendering paths are a strength
+## Multiple rendering paths are a strength

 Formal SignWriting does not depend on a single output strategy.